SerhiiKarasov/android_training/Readme.md

     int getColor();
 }
 ```
+- stub from aidl would be generated in java(generated) folder
 - from it would be generated a code in stub
 ```
   public int getColor() throws android.os.RemoteException;
 ```
-- in order to create an aidl hit new -> aidl
 - in order to create service hit new -> service
 ```
 public class AIDLColorService extends Service {